Designing Breast Lift Scars

 Both of these techniques can yield beautiful results if performed well on the right candidates.
 There have been many academic papers written that try to define specific parameters and dictate when either operation can be performed, but I think this is more of an artistic issue.

-I don’t have any hard and fast rules about when I do either one, it’s more of a sense I get from the physical examination of each breast.
-The goal in my mind is to get the best cosmetic outcome possible, not necessarily to force the patients anatomy to conform to any particular surgical plan.
+I don’t have any hard and fast rules about when I do either one; it’s more of a sense I get from the physical examination of each breast.
+The goal in my mind is to get the best cosmetic outcome possible, not necessarily to force the patient’s anatomy to conform to any particular surgical plan.
 Of course, the patient always has the final vote on which operation we do.

 Visor Flap To Avoid The Vertical Scar

-“Do I have to have that scar going down the middle of my breast?”
-The main scar people object to when they are considering a breast lift is the vertical line that is created below the nipple/areolar complex down to the bottom of the breast.
-Ironically, this is also the most helpful in creating a nicely shaped contour.
-However, there is an operation designed that does NOT use that incision.
-The “Visor” flap is rarely used and is only useful for women seeking Breast Reduction who have very large breasts where the nipple rests 7 cm (almost 3 inches) below the bottom of the breast crease.
-I tinkered with it a few times back in the early 2000’s, but I was never truly satisfied with the cosmetic outcomes.
+I tinkered with this method a few times back in the early 2000’s, but I was never truly satisfied with the cosmetic outcomes.
 Furthermore, the number of people who fit the requirements is very small.
-This procedure has largely fallen by the waist side.
-My friend and colleague, Dr. Allan Parungao was more persistent than I and managed to get the operation to work with some very good success.
+This procedure has largely fallen by the wayside.
+My friend and colleague, Dr. Allan Parungao, was more persistent than I and managed to get the operation to work with some very good success.
 I have one of his cases presented here:

 Understanding Breast Lift Surgery

-I try to help patients make this choice by explaining the issues.
-I show them many before and after photos of other women, I draw diagrams, and show graphics that are typically used for teaching residents how these operations are done.
 Once the patient has a better understanding of their own personal anatomy and can verbalize what they want after the breast lift, then we can create a surgical plan.
 Rarely, I have to tell them I can’t deliver the results that they want based on the limitations that they put in place on size and or breast lift scar placement.
 If they are unrealistic about what plastic surgery can do for them, then it’s best that we don’t work together.
-Sometimes I wish I was back in liposuction where patients only generally ask about the cost of liposuction and the time required to recover.
+Sometimes I wish I were back in liposuction, where patients only generally ask about the cost of liposuction and the time required to recover.
 Gone are the simple days for me.
+Breast lift conversations are nuanced because they involve aesthetics, anatomy, scars, and expectations all at once.
+They require more visual education than many patients anticipate.
+But that is exactly why I take the time to show before-and-after galleries, including cases of breast lift alone, and breast lift with implants, so the patient can see how different scar patterns behave in real women.

 Breast Lift Training Is Sometimes A Factor